Buy Sock Aid | Stocking Aid [Save Up To 50% ]

 What is a Sock Aid?

-There are various aids to help individuals with arthritis put on socks, including flexible sock aids, sock aids with one or more handles, and rigid sock aids, in different colors and styles.
+There are various aids to help individuals with arthritis put on socks, including flexible sock aids, sock aids with one or more handles and rigid sock aids in different colors and styles.

 1. Right Material

 To choose the right sock aid, one must decide whether they require a sock aid with flexible or rigid material.
 A flexible sock aid bends, making it easier to put the sock onto the holder and not overstretched.
 The rigid sock aids are usually larger, stretchy, and hold the sock wide open.
-People with swollen feet or require compression stockings should go for a rigid sock aid since it is extra wide.
+People with swollen feet or who require compression stockings should go for a rigid sock aid since it is extra wide.

 2. Right Handle Type